aliyawer/BaaS/README.md

 BaaS aims at speeding up the execution of the problems by running different solvers in parallel in the backend on different instances on the openstack cloud.

 ## How to create the virtual machines
 After cloning this repository you can follow these steps to setup the instances.
+Run the commands below on your local machine.

 1) Navigate to the same folder as main.tf
   ```shell